ST7050 - Clinical Assessment of Sports Injuries (2021/22)

 5. Deliver a coherent and well-informed oral presentation within the specified time allowed.

-The assessment strategy for this module includes a group presentation where students will present for 15 minutes each on a specific sporting injury.
-This will assess the students’ capability to work within a group and integrate research to present in unity.
+The assessment strategy for this module includes an individual presentation where students will present for 15 minutes each on a specific sporting injury.
+This will assess the students’ capability to integrate research and present coherently to an audience of peers.
 The 35 minute practical exam will assess the students’ ability to examine and assess a peripheral joint, with a viva to demonstrate their clinical reasoning and rationale for the assessment process.

 This module is PASS ALL COMPONENTS due to the clinical and theorectical competencies outlined by The Society of Sports Therapists to enable application for licence to practice.